durandaltheta/hermesconcurrencyengine/README.md

 ## Communication
 This library allows communication between coroutines, threads, and any combination there-in using `hce::chan<T>`s.

-`hce::chan` is a specialized communication mechanism which works correctly for both `hce` coroutines and system threads.
+`hce::chan` (a "channel") is a specialized communication mechanism which works correctly for both `hce` coroutines and system threads, and any combination of the two.
+This makes communication between coroutines and non-coroutines trivial.

 A simple example program:
 ```